 Because the Scaled Agile Framework‘s home page or overview posters may be overwhelming, I took this SAFe in a nutshell from a Henrik Kniberg presentation.

+In accordance with decentralized decision-making, SAFe prescribes a content authority chain that extends through three levels.
+Solution management is responsible for guiding the solutions that constitute the value stream.
+Product management is responsible for program vision and backlog.
+Finally, Product owners make fast, local content decisions on behalf of the agile team.
 A team in SAFe might be 8 to ten people, with everything they need to deliver software, end-to-end: requirements, coding, testing, and deployment.
 Several teams create what SAFe calls a release train, which organizes around a program.
 That’s a single project, or at least, one program-of-projects.
 It has a single line item in a budget – the company is buying one specific thing.
 This is the small project the executive talks about.

 In SAFe terms, the Release Train is the team-of-teams, typically 50–125 individuals.
 Like a real train, the release train runs on a schedule, though that schedule can be as flexible as your organization needs it to be.
 This Program Increment.
 SAFe suggests that people involved in a release train be dedicated full-time to that release train, regardless of reporting structure.

 A portfolio is a collection of these programs, the total amount of budget dollars within IT going into software development.
-SAFe calls this Program Portfolio Management, and suggests that one office has the responsibility for strategy and investment funding, program management and funding.
+SAFe calls this Program Portfolio Management, and suggests that one office has the responsibility for strategy and investment funding, program management, and funding.
 A Rally Software Blog lists 40 things you need to know about SAFe.

 Let’s get to work as a team and jump on the release train

-Each release train (remember, that’s 50–125 people) meets once at the beginning of each release cycle to develop Program Increment Objectives, and the team-level objectives that make the increment objectives possible.
+Each release train (remember, that’s 50–125 people) meets once at the beginning of each release cycle to develop Program Increment Objectives and the team-level objectives that make the increment objectives possible.
 The meeting is typically two days long.
 In addition to simply planning, the meeting has other benefits, like allowing the team to have a sense of team-ness – to create the face-to-face conversations that make real progress possible.
 The meeting includes representatives from both business and technology; over the course of the event, the two groups merge and align, again reducing friction and errors from misunderstanding.

 After planning, the team works on the next Program Increment, and a small team needs to steer or coordinate that work to success.
 SAFe calls that the release management team, which typically consists of the Release Train Engineer (a program facilitator, chief scrum master for the train), Product Management, and a few executives who are not committed to that program full-time.
 It may also include development managers, senior testers, architects and other roles on the program that could give input.
 This is the group that communicates with external groups on timing and takes corrective action when there are schedule problems.
 SAFe suggests that the group meets weekly.